 Last fall, American Express revamped the American Express Gold Card, adding a ton of fantastic benefits.
-But the biggest new perk was the ability to earn 4x Membership Rewards points per dollar spent at both U.S. restaurants and U.S. grocery stores on up to $25,000 of annual spending.
+But the biggest new perk was the ability to earn 4x Membership Rewards points per dollar spent at both restaurants worldwide and U.S. supermarkets on up to $25,000 of annual spending.

 That unrivaled ability to rack up points on dining and groceries was part of the reason we feel the card is worth the $250 annual fee.

 But that bonus category was limited to restaurants and stores in the U.S., so it had limited value for international travelers who opted for cards like the Chase Sapphire Preferred Card or the Sapphire Reserve abroad.
 But that’s changing today, June 6.
 You can now earn 4x points per dollar at restaurants worldwide.

 This upgraded earning immediately makes the card more valuable for international travelers who were no doubt choosing for other cards to pay for meals abroad.

 That said, it is worth noting that Amex still lags behind both Visa and Mastercard when it comes to acceptance at restaurants outside the U.S. It’s improved drastically in recent years.
 But just because you have the ability to earn 4x on dining, doesn’t mean the restaurant is going to accept your card.